FlowPure: Continuous Normalizing Flows for Adversarial Purification: Evaluation

 \textbf{Metrics.} We use two metrics to evaluate all purification approaches: \textit{standard accuracy} and \textit{robust accuracy}.
 Standard accuracy measures the accuracy of the defended model on clean unperturbed data.
 Robust accuracy measures the accuracy of the defended model on adversarial examples generated by adversarial attacks.
 For robust accuracy, we employ the framework of resubmission attacks described in DiffHammer~\cite{wang2024diffhammer} to study stochastic defenses.
 As such, we report \textit{average robust accuracy ($avg$)}, defined as the mean accuracy after $N$ resubmissions, and \textit{worst-case robust accuracy ($worst$)}, in which an attack is considered successful if the same adversarial example is misclassified once in $N$ resubmissions.
 For all experiments, we consider $N=10$ as the number of resubmissions.
 Note that for deterministic defenses this has no impact.
 Moreover, and consistent with previous work, we evaluate the complete test set of each dataset for preprocessor-blind attacks, and a subset of $512$ images sampled at random for white-box attacks.
 Due to the small subset, we report the average and standard deviation of $3$ runs in the white-box setting.
 To evaluate detection, we use the area under the curve (AUC) of the receiver operating characteristic (ROC).
-The ROC illustrates how the detection threshold affects the true positive rate (TPR) and false positive rate (FPR), while the AUC provides a single-value summary of the ROC.
 Additionally we report the TPR at FPRs of $5\%$ , $3\%$ and $1\%$.

 \textbf{FlowPure.} We train three CNF models for each dataset.
-The first model, which we denote $FlowPure^{PGD}$, is trained on PGD samples.
-The second model, $FlowPure^{CW}$, is trained on CW samples.
-The third, $FlowPure^{Gauss}$, corresponds to the Gaussian FlowPure variant, trained on inputs corrupted with Gaussian noise of fixed standard deviation $\sigma = 0.3$.
-During inference, Gaussian FlowPure is annotated with the level of injected noise as a subscript (e.g., $FlowPure^{Gauss}_{\sigma=0.15}$).
-The results for several values of $\sigma$ can be found in Appendix \ref{app:ablation}.
-In all cases, ODE integration is performed using Euler’s method.
-Further implementation details, including the distributions used for attack parameters, are provided in Appendix~\ref{sec:add-fp}.
-This appendix also outlines the technical considerations involved when the noise level used during inference differs from the training noise distribution in Gaussian FlowPure.
+The first, which we denote $FlowPure^{PGD}$, is trained on PGD samples.
+The second, $FlowPure^{CW}$, is trained on CW samples.
+The third, $FlowPure^{Gauss}$, corresponds to the Gaussian FlowPure variant.
+In all cases, ODE integration is performed using Euler’s method. $\text{FlowPure}^{\text{Gauss}}$ additionally employs intermediate noise injection as described in Algorithm~\ref{alg:stoch-flowpure}, with $t^*=0.85$ and $\alpha=1.5$ unless otherwise specified.
+Further implementation details, including the distributions used for attack parameters, are provided in Section~\ref{app:baselines-conf} of the Appendix.